 Publications – Research and Reports

-Below you can explore a series of research findings and reports produced by AccessHE.
-They address topics across the student lifecycle (access — retention — success — progression).
+Below you can explore a series of research findings, reports and summaries produced by AccessHE and its HEI membership.
+They address topics across the student lifecycle (access — retention — success — progression) relating to widening participation audiences and underrepresented learner groups.
 If you have any questions, please contact us.

 POLAR Opposite: How the targeting of learners for access to HE work could be improved (2019)